joseasoler/imogrify/CONTRIBUTING.md

 - Make sure that [clang-tidy](https://clang.llvm.org/extra/clang-tidy) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html) are enabled and report no issues.

-- Unit tests should be upgraded as needed and run successfully.
+- Unit tests must be built by enabling the `IMOGRIFY_BUILD_UNIT_TESTS` CMake option.
+They must be updated as needed and run successfully.

 - imogrify uses UTF-8 encoding by default.
 Check the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org) for details.